RajkumarShanmugam1/CTF_Writeups/2022/BlueHens_CTF_2022/Forensics/Audio Salad/readme.md

 # Audio Salad | ஆடியோ சாலட்
 ## Forensics | தடயவியல்

-### Source File : Audiosalad.wav
+##### Description
-**Question : My friend sent me this message via audio, but I dropped my salad on my computer before I could listen to it.
-Help!!!**
+ Question : My friend sent me this message via audio, but I dropped my salad on my computer before I could listen to it.
+Help!!!</br>
+ Source   : Audiosalad.wav </br>
+ Author   : FrostArtillery

 >First i had think , There is Audio Steganography.
 By doing the below things, I had got the message from Audio.